eeholmes/DFA/review_notes.md

 Different algorithms and authors take different approaches.
 Which one is used here? *I'll need to read Banbura, M., & Modugno, M.  to see what they do.*

+## What's going on with the rotation?

+Why is C not returned with the identifiability constraint?
+For my test case, my data has missing values so Banbura, M., & Modugno, M. should have been used.
+They specify a identifiability contraint with the $r \times r$ matrix at top of C set to identity.
+But the returned C had all values.
+So that means there is a rotation being done post estimation.
+Need to look that up and that info should be added to the DFM() details.

 ## Installation

 Installation failed on my M1 Mac at first.
 Probably just my machine set-up's fault.